 Coastal Grant Restores Town Landmark in Crown Point

-The restoration of a 140-year-old bridge, a site for cultural and architectural education, was given a boost by Indiana’s coastal program.
+The Takeaway: The restoration of a 140-year-old bridge, a site for cultural and architectural education, was given a boost by Indiana’s coastal program.

 The Milroy Covered Bridge is 100 feet long, with an even longer history in years.
 Built originally in 1878, it served as the backdrop for family photos, Lake County events, and celebrations before being closed because of structural deficiencies in 2012.
 The newly restored and repaired bridge became a treasured town landmark once again; a $100,000 grant from Indiana’s Lake Michigan Coastal Program helped make that day happen.